katiestacey44/WeatherAPIapp/README.md

 ---
-Made with ❤️ by Catherine Stacey, Gabbi, Munsong, Blaze Lauer.
+Made with ❤️ by Catherine Stacey, Gabrielle Munson, and Blaze Lauer.